vitodeploy/docs/docs/prologue/contribution-guide.md

 They're sorted by priority.
 So feel free to pick an unassigned one.
 Drop a comment so we can assign it to you.

 :::warning
 If you want to work on something which is not listed in the `ToDo` issues.
-Please read the below sectino!
+Please read the below section!
 :::

 ## Development Discussion